rxtsel/only-send/README.md

 I wanted a simple, privacy-friendly tool that lets me send emails from my own domain without needing to maintain a full email hosting setup.
 Most providers require complicated MX setups, storage, inbox management, spam filtering, and more — even when all you need is **sending**.

-SendOnly focuses on one thing:
+OnlySend focuses on one thing:

 - [x] **Compose and send emails cleanly under your own domain**